SAFEGUARDING OF TICKETS

 Once you are on the property, if we believe, at our sole discretion, that you are not acting or have not acted in accordance with these Rules and Guidelines or you are breaching or that you have breached the Terms and Conditions of Ticketing and Entry, we may cancel your ticket without notice or refund and request that you leave the property, failing which you will be removed.

-Should you refuse to leave and are uncooperative, you will in effect be trespassing on private land and assistance from the police will be sought and you may face criminal charges.
+Should you refuse to leave and are uncooperative, you will in effect be trespassing on private land and assistance from the police will be sought.